OathPros/COMP3/source/guidelines/app-icons.rst

 Nightly Variant
 ---------------

-If you provide a nightly or beta build of your application, it is recommended to create a specific version of the app icon for it so it is possible to tell them apart.
+If you provide a nightly or beta build of your app, it is recommended to create a specific version of the app icon for it so it is possible to tell them apart.

 `App Icon Preview <https://flathub.org/apps/details/org.gnome.design.AppIconPreview>`_ is able to generate a nightly variant of the icon automatically.
 In some cases it may be desirable to adjust the output manually, though in most cases this shouldn't be necessary.